itaicohengroup/watershed_cells_gui/README.md

 ### Authors

 This algorithm and GUI was written by Lena Bartell during the completion of her PhD thesis in Prof. Itai Cohen's group at Cornell University.
-Lena was generously supported by and NSF GRFP DGE-1144153 and NIH 1F31-AR069977.
+Lena was generously supported by NSF GRFP DGE-1144153 and NIH 1F31-AR069977.

 We welcome feedback.
 Please email Lena with any questions, comments, suggestions, or bugs.